 About 99% of used or new so called “Honda Win’s” now is a Chinese copy!
 To tell if it’s a Honda product or a Chinese bike just look at the blue registration card and if you don’t see Honda printed then it’s a Chinese bike.
 The other way is if the bike comes with both electric start and kick start then it’s definitely a Chinese copy.

 The real Honda Win comes with only kick start like in the first photo of this page.
 There are some Chinese Win’s that also have no electric starter.
-Bike dealers or rental companies in Vietnam usually cheat tourists and advertise Honda Win while in fact it’s a Chinese copy.
-We are honest and against this plot so we don’t use this model.
-Your experience with a Chinese fake after all can be more trouble than fun!
-Many people joked “Chinese Win is a Chinese Loose“!
+Bike dealers or rental companies in Vietnam usually cheat tourists and advertise Honda Win while in fact, it’s a Chinese copy.
+We are honest and against this plot, so we don’t use this model.
+Your experience with a Chinese fake, after all, can be more trouble than fun!
+Many people joked “Chinese Win is a Chinese Lose“!

 This crap is responsible for a fall in tourist number to Vietnam over the past few years.
 After all, it’s the Vietnamese sellers, not the tourists.
 Nobody is happy in the end, you get what you pay for.